-Semantic Web11 was an approach proposed from W3W for modelling user data (usually in the form of social networks) in common semantics that could be easily migrated or used by other platforms.
-However, these proposals have typically been considered as academic exercises and mostly failed to take off, since there have been no incentives embedded for data processors that operate under information lock-in by building data silos and hoping to maintain their competitive edge against others to enable data portability.
+Semantic Web13 was an approach proposed from W3C for modelling user data (usually in the form of social networks) in common semantics that could be easily migrated or used by other platforms.
+However, these proposals have typically been considered as academic exercises and mostly failed to take off.
+The main reason is that there have been no incentives embedded for data processors that operate under information lock-in by building data silos and hoping to maintain their competitive edge against others to enable data portability.